Salisbury in Wicomico County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Environment.

 Location.
 38° 20.767′ N, 75° 38.717′ W. Marker is in Salisbury, Maryland, in Wicomico County.
-Marker can be reached from Plantation Lane, 0.6 miles south of Pemberton Drive.
+It can be reached from Plantation Lane 0.6 miles south of Pemberton Drive.
 This marker is located within Pemberton Park.
 Touch for map.
 Marker is at or near this postal address: 5561 Plantation Lane, Salisbury MD 21801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Original Residents (within shouting distance of this marker); An Apple a Day (within shouting distance of this marker); A Water Connection (within shouting distance of this marker); Nature's Pasture (within shouting distance of this marker); A Drop to Drink (about 400 feet away, measured in a direct line); A Show of Wealth (about 500 feet away); Pemberton Hall (about 600 feet away); The "Peculiar Institution" at Pemberton Plantation (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: The Original Residents (within shouting distance of this marker); An Apple a Day (within shouting distance of this marker); A Water Connection (within shouting distance of this marker); Nature's Pasture (within shouting distance of this marker); A Drop to Drink (about 400 feet away, measured in a direct line); A Show of Wealth (about 500 feet away); a different marker also named Pemberton Hall (about 600 feet away); Henry Handy (about 600 feet away).
 Touch for a list and map of all markers in Salisbury.

 More about this marker.
 On top are photos with the caption, "The Wicomico River was called the Rockawalkin River in the 17th century.
 The tidal marshes of this Chesapeake estuary are vital to the ecosystem of the Bay, supplying important habitat and filtering out destructive pollutants."